How to Travel Around Iceland on a Budget

 Other money-saving ideas for Iceland

-If you want to really save some money, you can try hitchhiking.
+If you want to really save some money on an Iceland trip, you can try hitchhiking.
 I saw a lot of people doing it, and it’s acceptable there.

 You can rent a camper and save money on accommodations.
 Your ride and gas will be more expensive, but you will be able to cook all of your own food, spend more time driving and being in nature and you’ll e able to avoid costs for hotels and guest houses.